maya-zo/Computer_4InARow/README.md

-# FourInARow_ml
+# Computer_FourInARow

-machine learning 4 in a row game
+computer vs player 4 in a row game, implemented with min-max algorithm.